HighwayThree/jira-extract-issue-keys/README.md

 #### Required

-Inside your .yml file there should be something that looks like these required variables:
+Inside your .yml file there should be something that looks like this required variable:

 ###### Environment variables